JosephNjorog/TokenTroves/README.md

-Sure!
-Here is a detailed README documentation for the TokenTroves project:

----

 # TokenTroves

 TokenTroves is a decentralized platform that gamifies task management by leveraging blockchain technology.
 Users can earn NFTs and climb the leaderboard by completing tasks.
 The platform also integrates a Telegram bot for seamless notifications and interactions.